 Meeting kids' (and society's) evolving needs

 As we continue to respond to evolving social needs, our services expand with each decade.
 Our initial single-room office in Jacksonville has expanded into 15 divisions throughout the state, headquartered in Winter Park, with more than 1,800 employees.
-Last year alone, we helped nearly 200,000 kids and family members.
+Last year alone, we helped more than 90,000 kids and family members.